 The JJJ Natural Channel Project will be completed in Spring of 2023.
-Construction is scheduled to begin at Eastbourne Park in late fall 2022 and the project is scheduled for completion in Fall of 2024.
+The restoration work at Eastbourne Park is scheduled for completion in Fall of 2024.
 TRCA will continue work with the City of Brampton to implement priority projects identified in "Ten Year Strategic Plan for Urban Stream Restoration in City of Brampton".